behoyh/ghost/README.md

 Any themes, settings, routes, redirects, ect will be written to the ghost install as if it was in the ghost root directory.
 This is useful because a ghost install may require some setup and switching providers would only require a image pull.

-You can test out a ghost install on your local machine, for example and deploy to a virtual machine on a service provider for production.
+You can test out a ghost install on your local machine, for example and deploy to a virtual machine or a rasberry pi for production.

 ### Base Docker Image